systems-cs-pub-ro/carte-uso/README.md

 It is recommended you used this virtual machine when reading the book and replicating commands and their results.

 The virtual machine is available in OVA (*Open Virtual Appliance*) format at http://uso.cs.pub.ro/res/USO.ova.
-Download the virtual machine (2.8 GB) and import in a virtualization solution such as VirtualBox or VMware Workstation Player.
+Download the virtual machine (2.8 GB) and import it in a virtualization solution such as VirtualBox or VMware Workstation Player.

 ## Contributing